Video Chat with a Pro Video Expert - Live

 • iOS/Android App Bluetooth 5.0 Control

-The Tentacle Sync E mkII Timecode Generator dual set pairs two lightweight, super-compact Sync E mk2 timecode generators with two downloadable Tentacle Sync Studio software licenses (macOS).
-These updates to the Tentacle Sync E feature Bluetooth 5.0 setup and battery management improvements.
-Designed for vlogging, events, multicamera setups, and post-syncing, the Sync E mkII can generate any SMPTE timecode or jam-sync to an external timecode source.
+The Tentacle Sync E mkII Timecode Generator single set pairs the lightweight, super-compact Sync E mk2 timecode generator with a downloadable Tentacle Sync Studio software license (macOS).
+This update to the Tentacle Sync E features Bluetooth 5.0 setup and battery management improvements.

 More Details